Advice For Private Tutors Providing Private Tuition -

 - Communication With All Age Groups - Especially Children

-- Most academic private tutors provide private tuition for children or young adults.
+- Most academic personal tutors provide private tuition for children or young adults.
 However if you specialise in

 tutoring students for GCSE upwards, you will be tutoring teenagers, young adults and possibly mature students.